davidlougheed/teloscore/README.md

 `comptg2` is a telomeric allele scoring tool for output from [Telogator2](https://github.com/zstephens/telogator2).

-Copyright (C) 2024  McGill University
+Copyright (C) 2024  McGill University, David Lougheed

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by